 Businesses that seek to deliver an outstanding customer experience face unprecedented challenges today due to unprecedented customer demands and expectations.

-Companies must rethink and reorganize their strategies to accommodate these demands and shorten the gap between business goals and customer needs.
-Here are 10 steps that will help you reorganize your business strategy to get ahead in today’s experience economy and build a customer experience strategy.
+To be successful, you must rethink and reorganize your experience strategy to accommodate these demands and shorten the gap between business goals and customer needs.
+Here are 10 steps that will help you get ahead in today’s experience economy and build a customer experience strategy.

 Step 1: Discover

 Before you start to develop a Customer Experience (CX) strategy, the CX lead should uncover how the brand is currently experienced by customers and what the vision is for the future.